Chem2527/docker-samples/practical hands-on.md

 need to create  agent(virtualmachine in our case) named azureagent in azure.

 # How to integrate azure vm with azuredevops pipelines
+configure agent on vm and once vm isable to listen the jobs we can run pipelines.
+# stages in ci pipeline
+trigger,resource,variables,steps,tasks